EliahKagan/VidDraw/README.md

 Unix-like systems, neither building nor running the program is supported on any non-Windows operating systems.

-On 64-bit Windows systems, if you don't have [Pandoc](https://en.wikipedia.org/wiki/Pandoc), one way to install it is with [Scoop](https://scoop.sh/):
+On 64-bit Windows systems, if you don&rsquo;t have [Pandoc](https://en.wikipedia.org/wiki/Pandoc), one way to install it is with [Scoop](https://scoop.sh/):